JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “Let’s go to ‘Youth World’!”
 I said to which Marc and Andrew responded with a hesitant, “Okay…” so down the stairs we went.

-Once we were downstairs we all took a few steps until we hit the weird alley that was technically Brighton 1st Street, but literally Beach Walk or some nonsense like that.
+Once we were down the stairs and on the street below we took a few steps in front of supermarket until we hit that weird alley that was technically Brighton 1st Street, but was called Beach Walk or some nonsense like that.
+There was no car traffic but lots of asphalt overed walking space, with weeds growing out of the cracks and random pieces of garbage here and there.
+It wasn’t clean nor was it garbage strewn but it was like vacant lot that was formally defined as a street by someone at some point in NYC history and left as that.

 Marc poked Andrew in the arm, and motioned towards the Brighton Towers.
 They were a newish co-op building that seemed nicer than the tenements most of us grew up in, but were dumpy in their own way.